-The Center for Engineering MechanoBiology (CEMB) is launching a new fellowship program for STEM Master’s students enrolled at minority-serving institutions (MSIs) or emerging MSIs* who have a strong interest in conducting research and pursuing a PhD upon graduation.
-The goal of this fellowship program is to increase the number of students with diverse lived experiences and perspectives pursuing graduate degrees in STEM-related fields.
-Additionally, we hope to build stronger relationships with MSI institutions and faculty through collaborative research projects.
+The Center for Engineering MechanoBiology (CEMB) ran a fellowship program for STEM Master’s students enrolled at minority-serving institutions (MSIs) or emerging MSIs* who have a strong interest in conducting research and pursuing a PhD upon graduation.
+The goal of this fellowship program was to increase the number of students from MSIs pursuing graduate degrees in STEM-related fields.
+Additionally, we hoped to build stronger relationships with MSI institutions and faculty through collaborative research projects.

-Accepted fellows will conduct a collaborative thesis project with faculty from their home institution and the CEMB.
-In the summer after their first year, fellows will conduct research in the CEMB collaborator’s lab, and then continue their work during the second year of their masters program.
-The program will also offer monthly mentoring and networking opportunities to prepare fellows for research, grad school applications, and the PhD path.
+Accepted fellows conduct a collaborative thesis project with faculty from their home institution and the CEMB.
+In the summer after their first year, fellows conduct research in the CEMB collaborator’s lab and then continue their work during the second year of their masters program.
+The program offers regular mentoring and networking opportunities to prepare fellows for research, grad school applications, and the PhD path.

 Areas of research